 Schematically,$r_p$ and $r_{q+p}$ change at $c_p$ and $c_{q+p}$ when sanitizing as follows:

 After sanitization, we want to remove the remaining non-zero entries in row $r_{q+p}$ using CNOT gates.
 For this, we use the exact same strategy as for row $r_p$, but all CNOTs will be applied in the opposite direction because they are acting on the stabilizer, which is a Pauli string consisting solely of Is and Zs.
-To avoid introducing new interactions on the corresponding destabilizer state, we need to ensure that we never add a column to the column corresponding to the pivot qubit, $c_{q+p}$.
+To avoid introducing new interactions on the corresponding destabilizer state, we need to ensure that we never add any column to the pivot column, $c_{q+p}$.
 It is only needed to do this when row $r_{q+p}$ has a $0$ in column $c_{q+p}$.
 However, we have seen from the sanitization process that this is never the case because the stabilizer corresponding to $r_{q+p}$ needs to anti-commute with $r_p$.
-So after sanitization, the $p^{th}$ entry of the stabilizer corresponding to row $r_{q+p}$ is always a $Z$, and thus row $r_{q+p}$ has a $1$ in column $c_{q+p}$.
+So after sanitization, the $p^{th}$ entry of the stabilizer corresponding to row $r_{q+p}$ is always a $Z$, and thus row $r_{q+p}$ will always have a $1$ in column $c_{q+p}$.

 When rows $r_p$ and $r_{q+p}$ are identity rows in the Clifford tableau, we need to make the corresponding columns $c_p$ and $c_{q+p}$ into identity.
 Luckily, because of the nature of the Clifford tableau, this is already the case.
 In the previous steps of the algorithm, we have turned row $r_p$ and row $r_{q+p}$ into two rows that correspond to a destabilizer and a stabilizer that only have $I$ except for on the pivot qubit $p$ where it has an $X$ and $Z$, respectively.
-Additionally, we know these rows must commute with all other rows in the Clifford tableau.
-Thus, all other rows correspond with destabilizers or stabilizers with an $I$ on the pivot qubit $p$.
+Additionally, we know that both these rows must commute with all other rows in the Clifford tableau.
+Thus, all other rows correspond to destabilizers or stabilizers with an $I$ on the pivot qubit $p$.
 Hence, the columns $c_p$ and $c_{q+p}$ have zeroes everywhere except on the diagonal, and we can safely remove the pivot qubit from the tableau since it no longer interacts with any other qubits.

 We can continue this process of sanitization of the destabilizer, removal of interactions in the destabilizer, sanitization of the stabilizer, and removal of interactions in the stabilizer by choosing a new pivot.
-After $q-1$ many iterations, a single quit will be left, which can be synthesized trivially.
+After $q-1$ many iterations, a single qubit will be left, which can be synthesized trivially.
 A visual example of steps (2)-(5) on a 3-qubit Clifford tableau is shown in Appendix~\ref{apenx:tableau_example}.

 Lastly, the Clifford tableau keeps track of the sign of the stabilizers because $Z\ket{1} = -\ket{1}$ and $X\ket{-} = -\ket{-}$.
 If there is a sign on a qubit after synthesis, this must be undone.
 We do this by applying the corresponding gate once more.
 For non-zero entries in the first $q$ rows of the sign column, this means applying $X_i = H_iS_iS_iH_i$, and for the non-zero entries in the bottom $q$ rows of the sign column, this means applying $Z_i = S_iS_i$.